This was the story of my life, until my principal started popping in my room to make sure I was closing each my lessons properly. :)

 My school district started implementing Fundamental Five strategies from Lead Your School a couple years ago.
 One strategy is to end each lesson with a product.
 A product is similar to an exit ticket, as they are both done at the end of a lesson, and they both give teachers instant feedback.

-he product is displayed next to the objective where the students can see it.
+During a lesson, the product is displayed next to the objective where the students can see it.
 A product requires a student to recap what they learned, and it can be as simple as a student turning and sharing with a partner.
 It shouldn't take more than 5 minutes to complete, and it's done by every student.

 Here are some lovely pictures of my objectives and products.
 I must have been in a hurry when writing these.
 My handwriting looks awful!
 These are the only pictures I have on my phone to share...I promise ugly handwriting is not a daily occurrence! :)